Erazor1980/CarND-P5/writeup.md

 | spatial_size  | (32, 32)        |
 | color space | LUV      |

+Feature extraction is located in lines 142 through 146 of `hog_subsample.py`.
+Features were scaled using StandardScalar (see lines 150-154).
-I trained a linear SVM using using parameters shown in the table above.
+I trained a linear SVM using parameters shown in the table above (lines 168-171).
 Feature vector length was 8460, consisting of spatial features, histogram features and HOG features.

-###Sliding Window Search
+### Sliding Window Search

-####1.
-Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

 I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):